creative strategy

 let’s collaborate

 I’m excited by projects that work across disciplines, think expansively, and aim to make the world a better place.
-Whether you’re in policy, tech, academia, arts, comedy, or just building something that might benefit from a collaborator or another set of eyes, let’s talk.
+Whether you’re in policy, tech, academia, arts, comedy, or building something that would benefit from a collaborator or another set of eyes, let’s talk.